SynthstromAudible/DelugeFirmware/Documentation/community_features.md

 	Enable or disables the 'catch notes' behavior.
 * Delete Unused Kit Rows (DELE)
 	Enable or disables the Delete Unused Kit Rows shortcut (hold KIT then SHIFT+SAVE/DELETE).
+* Alternative Golden Knob Delay Params
+	When On, changes the behaviour of the click action, from the default (PingPong and Type) to the alternative params (SyncType and SyncLevel).

 # Compiletime settings